marjoleinbruijning/microbiomeTransmission/README.md

 scenarios$setseedEnv <- scenarios$rep  # each replicate different seed
 ```

-Note that in file runSimul.R the default settings of some other variables are given.
-These can also be added to the data frame (scenarios) if they need to be altered.
+Note that in file R/runSimul.R the default settings of some other variables are given.
+These can also be added to the data frame 'scenarios' if they need to be modified.

 Finally, run the simulation.
 Code below illustrates how this could be done using a for loop.